Skip to main content

 Immunocompromised Conditions

-Patients on chemotherapy, immunosuppressants, steroids, or with HIV/AIDS have heightened infection risk and may require prophylactic antibiotics, modified healing expectations, and closer post-procedure monitoring.
+Patients on chemotherapy, immunosuppressants, steroids, or with HIV/AIDS have a higher risk of infection.
+They may need preventive antibiotics, adjusted healing expectations, and closer follow-up after procedures.

 Pregnancy

-Dental care is safe during pregnancy with appropriate precautions.
-The second trimester is ideal for elective procedures.
-We avoid elective X-rays (especially in the first trimester) and certain medications.
-Emergency dental care is safe at any stage.
+Dental care is safe during pregnancy with the right precautions.
+The second trimester is the best time for non-urgent procedures.
+We avoid routine X-rays in the first trimester and use extra shielding when X-rays are needed.
+Emergency dental care is safe at any stage of pregnancy and should never be put off.

 🧠

-Patients with seizure disorders should inform us of their medication regimen and seizure frequency.
-We may schedule shorter appointments and take specific precautions regarding positioning and sedation choices.
+Patients with seizure disorders should tell us about their medications and how often seizures occur.
+We may schedule shorter appointments and take specific steps around positioning and sedation to keep you comfortable and safe.

 Respiratory Conditions

-Patients with asthma, COPD, or sleep apnea may need specific positioning adjustments and medication considerations.
-Asthmatic patients should bring their rescue inhaler to every appointment.
+Patients with asthma, COPD, or sleep apnea may need specific positioning and medication adjustments.
+If you have asthma, please bring your rescue inhaler to every appointment.

 🦷